guewadm/test_python_scraping-master/README.txt

-websiteviz
+first_part
-	Contains the code of the website. websiteanalytic
+	Contains the code of the first_part second_part
-	Contains the code for the computations websitegraph
+	Contains the code for the second_part third_part
-	Contains the code for the web crawling
+	Contains the code for the web third_part